kristianHoden/smartPARE/README.md

         zoo,
         gridExtra

-#Installing keras can be a challange depending on your system
-#My system was complaining about missing the hdf5=1.10.5 version why the following steps worked for me.
+#Installing keras can be a challange depending on your system.
+My system was complaining about missing the hdf5=1.10.5 version why the following steps worked for me.
 library(reticulate)
 reticulate::conda_install(c("hdf5=1.10.5"), pip = TRUE)
 reticulate::use_condaenv("hdf5=1.10.5", required = TRUE)